 Online Application Information

-for either the Master of Arts in Dispute Resolution or the graduate certificate program, including the Executive Coaching Certificate and Healthcare Collaboration and Conflict Engagement Certificate.
+Begin your online application for either the Master of Arts in Dispute Resolution or the graduate certificate program, including the Executive Coaching Certificate and Healthcare Collaboration and Conflict Engagement Certificate.
 Follow the instructions to create your account, select either 'Simmons Master' or 'Simmons Non-degree & Certificate,' complete your application, and pay your application fee online.
 The online application allows you to supply the email addresses for your chosen recommenders; the system will email them directly and provide access to the Recommender Form.
 You will be notified via email as each recommender submits.
-If you are a full-time teacher, the Dispute Resolution program offers a tuition discount, be sure to request information on this scholarship opportunity.

 Admission to the Graduate Certificate program requires submission of your final college transcript.
 Admission to the Master of Arts program requires submission of transcripts from all institutions of higher learning attended, including transfer credits.
 Click here to access the transcript request form that you may print out and send to the granting institution(s) when requesting transcript(s).
 If your school participates in 'E-scripts,' we can accept transcripts sent directly from your school to email@example.com.
 If sent through the physical mail, please mail to: